 Mutual of Omaha offers a guaranteed issue policy with cheaper rates than some of its competitors.
 People age 45 to 85 can apply for coverage amounts between $2,000 and $25,000, though some age and coverage amount guidelines differ from state to state.

 Group life insurance

-Group life insurance is one contract that covers multiple people.
+Group life insurance is a type of life insurance policy that covers multiple people.
 Most people get group life insurance through their employer for free or for a heavily subsidized rate, but this type of insurance can also be offered through other trade organizations.

-Group insurance usually provides coverage equal up to a set amount — for instance $50,000 — or one to two times your salary and may also give you the option to purchase supplemental coverage.
+Group life insurance usually provides coverage equal up to a set amount — for instance $50,000 — or one to two times your annual salary.
 You can’t be denied coverage with group insurance, so if you have a terminal illness, this is a great way to get covered.

-If you have significant health issues, you may get a better rate than if you apply as an individual
+If you have health complications, you may get a better rate than if you apply as an individual.

-You have to take whatever insurance is offered by the provider
+You have to accept whatever insurance provider is offered by the employer or organization.

-The amount of coverage you get is often less than you need
+The amount of coverage you get is often less than what you need.

 Accelerated death benefit rider